Learn how and why to get cooking in the kitchen with your kids!

 Getting in the kitchen with the kids can seem tiring, but with a little prep work and training, you could be on your way to having your kids cook a couple of times a week to help you after a long day!

 First make sure you’re not cooking on a day when you’re wiped out, have limited time, or are in a less than forgiving mood!
 Keep these few tips in mind:

-Safety First.
-Supervise at the stove at all times, never leave a child unattended and only when the child is age appropriate should they even be near cooking appliances, blenders or sharp kitchen tools.
+Supervise at the stove at all times, never leave a child unattended and only when the child is age-appropriate should they even be near cooking appliances, blenders or sharp kitchen tools.
 In fact, before they can even enter the kitchen, rules need to be set and reinforced.
+Teach your kids how to properly cut with a knife using something first, like a banana or hard-boiled egg.
+Show them how to claw their fingertips.
 Check out these cooking tips for kids ages 2 to 12.

 Be prepared for a bigger mess and more time than it would take were you to do everything yourself.
 Have them wipe cooking surfaces and pick up crumbs on the floor with a handheld vacuum or a small broom and dustpan.
 Using a spray bottle with 1/3rd vinegar and 2/3rd water can sanitize counters and be safe for little kids.
 Depending on age, dishwashing can be a fun and rewarding help to Mom and Dad – have them wash the lightweight bowls and plates that were used during cooking (you can always put them in the dishwasher when the kids leave the kitchen – it’s the thought that counts).
 Just make sure to share their excitement over the biggest bubble they’ve ever seen!
 If it feels like a bother, remember it is worth it – you are teaching your child valuable skills and signaling the importance of healthy food.